Seattle Seawolves

-The Seattle Seawolves are an American professional rugby union team based in Tukwila, Washington.
-The team was founded in 2017 and competes in Major League Rugby (MLR), the top-level rugby union competition in the United States that began play in 2018.
-The Seawolves won two MLR championships in 2018 and 2019, and lost in the 2022 final.
-They play at Starfire Sports, a 4,500-seat stadium in Tukwila that primarily serves soccer teams.
+The Seattle Seawolves are an American professional rugby union team based in the Seattle metropolitan area that competes in Major League Rugby (MLR).
+The team was founded in 2017.
+The Seawolves won two MLR championships in 2018 and 2019, and lost in the 2022 final and 2024 final.
+They play home matches at the 4,000-seat main stadium at Starfire Sports in Tukwila, a suburb south of Seattle.

 History

-The team was founded in 2017 by an investor group headed by Adrian Balfour and Shane Skinner.
+The team was founded in 2017 by an investor group led by Adrian Balfour and Shane Skinner.
 The Seawolves won the inaugural MLR Grand Final in 2018, and defended the title in the 2019 Major League Rugby Championship.
 In the final on June 16, 2019, the Seattle Seawolves defeated San Diego Legion 26–23 at Torero Stadium on the campus of the University of San Diego.

+The Seawolves hired Kees Lensing as their head coach for the 2020 season and started with a 1–4 record.
+The season was cancelled in March due to the COVID-19 pandemic and did not resume.

 Stadium

-The Seattle Seawolves play at Starfire Sports Complex in Tukwila.
+The Seattle Seawolves play at the main stadium at Starfire Sports, which has a seating capacity of 4,000, in the suburb of Tukwila.
 The team offered 1,800 season tickets for their inaugural season, which sold out prior to the first match.

-Broadcasts
+In 2024, Seawolves team president Tom Barden stated that the team was "in discussions" to move to the redeveloped Memorial Stadium on the Seattle Center campus.
+The stadium is planned to be rebuilt with a capacity of 6,500 to 8,000 seats.

+Broadcasting

-Home games for 2019 were shown on Root Sports Northwest, an AT&T SportsNet affiliate.
-Dan Power and Kevin Swiryn were the on-air talent.
+The local broadcasts for the Seawolves were carried by Root Sports Northwest, a regional AT&T SportsNet affiliate, from 2019 to 2021.
+Dan Power and Kevin Swiryn were the on-air talent for the first season.
+As of the 2024 season, national broadcasts were shown on Fox, FS1, and FS2; regional broadcasts were available on Root Sports and Fox 13+.